sainandini-m/iinancyyii/README.md

 I am  am building web apps since 4 years but currently a newbie in industry and also a newbie in open source.
 I specialize in Javascript.
 I aspire to contribute more and more to the open source community.I also am trying a hand at technical content writing.

 ## Technologies I am familiar with  :metal:
-1. HTML
+1. HTML / CSS
-2. CSS
-3. JavaScript
+2. JavaScript
-4. Angular / AngularJS
+3. Angular / AngularJS
-5. Node.js
+4. Node.js
-6. MongoDB
+5. MongoDB

 ## Favourite Quote  :innocent:
 As Steve Jobs said: